 Business Committees served us in good stead in a period of transition but as from today they are a thing of the past.
-We will still have discussion, but we will make business decisions rapidly.
+We will still have discussion, but we will make business decisions rapidly.13

 The trend towards executive power and personal accountability was also apparent in the Committee of Managing Directors.
-In place of the traditional "committee of equals," Moody-Stuart reformed the CMD more as an executive committee where individual members had clearly defined executive responsibilities.
+In place of the traditional "committee of equals," Moody-Stuart recast the CMD more as an executive group where individual members had clearly defined executive responsibilities.

 Moody-Stuart also accelerated the integration of Shell's US subsidiary, Shell Oil Inc., into its global structure.
 By the end of 1998, the chemicals sector was a truly global division and by early 1999 upstream operations in the US had been integrated into the global exploration and production sector.
 During 1999, the historically separate Shell Oil corporate office in Houston became integrated within Shell's Corporate Center and Professional Services organization.
-Thus, Shell Oil's Human Resource function staff became part of a new global Shell People Services organization, while finance, tax, legal, and corporate affairs also integrated with their counterparts in London.
-The President and CEO of Shell Oil, Inc. became a de factor member of the CMD.
+Thus, Shell Oil's Human Resource function staff became part of a new global Shell People Services organization, while Finance, Tax, Legal, and Corporate Affairs also integrated with their counterparts in London.
+The President and CEO of Shell Oil, Inc. became a de facto member of the CMD.